Special Educational Needs Service

 - Schools, Academies, Colleges, Early Years providers, and other educational establishments

 - Colleagues within the Local Authority

 - A statutory assessment and Education, Health and Care Plan EHC Plan

-- Provides advice to schools on statutory requirements in relation to special educational needs and transport
+- Provides advice to schools on statutory requirements about special educational needs and transport

 - Manage all placements at specialist provision within the City

-- Monitor annual reviews of EHC Plan / statements of SEN, and ensure that Plans / statements are kept up to date
+- Monitor annual reviews of EHC Plan or statements of SEN, and ensure that Plans or statements are kept up to date

 - Provide advice to parents about adapted schools and support available for their child's specific difficulty